 Although similar risks are pooled together, each policyholder’s business is different, so the insurance company will adjust each business’s pricing based on the risk factors unique to each company.
 For example, a software company and a chemical plant may both be exposed to the risk of fire, but a fire is much more likely at the chemical plant, so the plant’s premiums will be higher to cover the risk of fire.

 There are three major factors to consider when choosing an insurance company to insure your business.

-Major rating agencies, including A.M.
-Best, Fitch, Moody’s, and Standard & Poor’s provide letter grades evaluating the financial strength of insurance companies.
-Generally, it is safest to choose from insurance companies with ‘A’ letter grades.
+Major insurance carrier rating agencies, including AM Best, Fitch, Moody’s, and Standard & Poor’s provide letter grades evaluating the financial strength of insurance companies.
+Generally, it is safest to choose from insurance companies with ‘A’ ratings.

 You have several options when choosing where to purchase insurance: brokers, agents, and direct writers.